Please note: This article is still relevant but there is a newer version on the topic of unlocking your iPhone passcode I suggest you look at.

 8. Now ask Siri to create a new message.
 Something like “Siri, please send a message to…” and say the name of someone that appears on your contact list.
 Say “Hi there” as the message.

 9. Siri will now ask you if you want to send the message.
 Don’t say anything – tap on the message text.
 This should send you into the message App on your iPhone instead of showing the message on the lock screen.

 10. Once in the message App click the home button and you will be able to access the device as if it has been unlocked.

 The video below shows you this bypass in action.

-The instructions you need to unlock your iOS 7,8,9, or 10 device depends on how you have been backing it up — using iTunes, iCloud, or having never backed it up.
+The instructions you need to unlock your iOS 7,8,9 or 10 devices depends on how you have been backing it up — using iTunes or iCloud.
+Or if you have never backed it up.